derrickholleman/tap-track/README.md

 ## Features

 - Add, edit, and delete students
-- Record student behaviors (Refusing work, Off task, Not in assigned space, Interrupting)
+- Record behaviors (Refusing work, Off task, Not in assigned space, Interrupting) with date/time
-- Date and time tracking for each behavior
-- Filter students by name on the home page
-- Student profile pages with behavior history
-- Edit and delete individual behaviors
+- Behavior history grouped by month with collapsible sections and pagination
+- **Charts** — Behavior frequency, behaviors by day of week (stacked), and behaviors by time of day (line chart) with month filtering
+- **Import/Export** — Export all data as JSON; import on another device to pick up where you left off
-- Delete student with confirmation modal
+- Alphabetical student sorting and name search
-- Success toast notifications
 - Local storage persistence

 ## Getting Started